xeylou/testade.xeylou.fr/content/about.md

 my interests are oriented in **networks & telecommunications**, enjoying learning new technos on bare metal, using embedded or virtualization (gns3, packet tracer)

-i've been a linux enthusiast for years, having over **3 years of layer 2-7 administration of gnu/linux** distributions for daily use (rhel, debian, alpine, arch, nixos)
+i've been a linux enthusiast for years, having over **3 years of gnu/linux layer 2-7 administration** of various distributions for daily use (rhel, debian, alpine, arch, nixos)

-i have a **strong background in virtualization & containerization** using qemu/kvm, proxmox, gns3, cisco pt, docker + compose & k8s
+i have a **strong background in virtualization & containerization** using qemu/kvm, proxmox, esxi, gns3, cisco pt, docker + compose & k8s

 i also love programming using java, python & bash